-The Value Proposition; Why Having Fredrick P Niemann Esq., Can and (Likely) Will Save You $$$ In Your Estate Planning (When Estate Planning with a Durable Power of Attorney)
+Why Having Fredrick P Niemann Esq., Can and (Likely) Will Save You $$$ In Your Estate Planning

-Everyone knows that you can go online and purchase certain Estate Planning forms and other legal documents.
-They are inexpensive and may appear to address your goals and objectives but are they the right documents for you?
-Will they truly provide the necessary solutions and protection(s) your looking for and need especially if unforeseen circumstances/events take place in your life after you sign these documents.
+Everyone knows you can go online and purchase Estate Planning forms and other legal documents.
+They are inexpensive and appear to address your needs but are they the right documents for you?
+Will they truly provide the necessary protection(s) and goals you’re looking for especially if unforeseen circumstances/events take place in your life after you sign these documents?

 Here are some brief examples of what I mean.
+First off, is a trust the right document for you?
 If you’re contemplating a trust, what should you consider when selecting a Trustee.
-First off, is a trust the right document for you?
-Should there be more than one Trustee for example, Co-Trustees, independent Trustees?
+Should there be more than one Trustee, Co-Trustees, independent Trustees?
 Under what circumstances should distributions (if any) of income or principal be made from the Trust to beneficiaries?
 At what age should a trust for minors end?
 What are the income and death tax consequences of using a trust?
-Should you have a Will or a Trust?
+Should you have a Will instead of a Trust?
 Which is the better choice?
 What about selecting a Guardian for your children, grandchildren, minors or incapacitated adults?
 What are the most important criteria in making those decisions?
 Then there are the choices of selecting a fiduciary.
 Should you or should you not use a single Executor or Power of Attorney or should Co-Executors and Co-Powers of Attorney be selected?
-Does it make more sense to pay death tax now or in the future rather than Federal and N.J. income tax for assets that are gifted or transferred to children and others (hint; there can be a major difference in the tax consequence ($$$) and your choice may cost you or your survivors substantially more tax in the future).
+Does it make more sense to pay a gift tax now rather than in the future when you pass and an estate tax may be due (hint; there can be a major difference in the tax consequences ($$$) and your choice may cost you or your survivors substantially more tax in the future).
 Is a life estate or a gift of your house a good decision?
 These are just a few examples.

-Does it make sense to start gifting now in advance of chronic illness and advancing age.
-How can you protect yourself against the challenge to your Last Will or Trust particularly if family members do not get along and/or siblings have conflicts, or from those who are disappointed with your decisions and wish to contest your estate planning documents.
-What if a spouse or child/family member is reckless with money and/or is indifferent to the welfare of others.
+Does it make sense to start gifting now in advance of chronic illness and advancing age?
+How can you protect yourself against the challenge to your Last Will or Trust particularly if family members do not get along and/or siblings have conflicts, or those who are disappointed with your decisions seek to contest your estate planning documents?
+What if a spouse or child/family member is reckless with money and/or is indifferent to the welfare of others?
 Can you avoid probate altogether simply and inexpensively?
 Does avoiding probate make sense?
-With me you will have the security and comfort in knowing that you have a trusted legal advisor at your side who is available to you whenever the need arises and our relationship can endure for many years to come.
+With me, you will have the security in knowing that you have a trusted legal advisor at your side who is available to you whenever the need arises and our relationship can endure for many years to come.

 I hope I have been able to offer a compelling reason to meet with me for your Last Will and Testament.
-I look forward to meeting with you.
 You can contact me toll-free at (855) 376-5291 or email me directly at firstname.lastname@example.org.
-Thank you for your considering of our office.
+Thank you for considering our office.